Motown hopes food will spur rebirth, growth

 A slew of developers who share Cooley’s optimism are snapping up real estate and opening businesses with low overhead costs and, in many cases, hefty tax subsidies from the city.

-Tony Goldman, a real estate mogul known for his early and lucrative bets in New York City’s SoHo neighbourhood and Miami Beach’s Art Deco district, has spoken publicly about his interest in Detroit property.
-And Whole Foods Market WFM.O has plans to open a store next year in the Midtown neighbourhood, which is the centrepiece for Detroit’s revival.
+Tony Goldman, a real estate mogul known for his early and lucrative bets in New York City’s SoHo neighborhood and Miami Beach’s Art Deco district, has spoken publicly about his interest in Detroit property.
+And Whole Foods Market WFM.O has plans to open a store next year in the Midtown neighborhood, which is the centerpiece for Detroit’s revival.
 The Whole Foods store will test the city’s demand for items like organic kale, grass-fed beef and imported cheese.

 Detroit’s eclectic food scene was a big reason Whole Foods decided to plant a flag where few big supermarket operators dare to tread.